11th May 2019

 Although Bunyip did not look too threatening, the Reds lost their style of passing and giving the ball back to Bunyip every time.

-A VERY VERY lucky fluke lob clearance from Bunyip found the ball sitting with the wind and to sailing above our keepers head to make it 3-1.
+A VERY VERY lucky fluke lob clearance from Bunyip found the ball sitting with the wind and to sailing above our keepers head to make

 With Bunyip now thinking they could stage a come comeback, the Reds decided that wasn't going to happen and returned fire